shcaba/Sebastes_melanops_WA/Document/_main.md

 ### Recreational Removals

-The Washington recreational catch history of Black Rockfish was reconstructed using several direct and indirect records of Black Rockfish catch (Table \ref{tab:allcatches}).
+The Washington recreational catch history of Black Rockfish was reconstructed using several direct and indirect records of Black Rockfish catch (Table \ref{tab:rec_catch_recontruction}).
 All primary sources report catch in numbers of fish.
 As sources have been modified and re-evaluated, a completely new catch reconstruction for Washington was developed for 2015 assessment.
 This catch history was updated to include 2015-2022 estimates in this assessment.

 Comparisons of total fishery removals in the current and previous assessments are in Figure XX.